Thursday, March 6, 2014

 Pennsylvania's House of Representatives has been holding a series of hearings on elder abuse, in anticipation of potential amendments to the state's Older Adult Protective Services Act.
 The hearings offer presentations and panel discussions with experts speaking from different perspectives, including administration, law enforcement, providers, and advocates from various organizations.

 I was invited to speak at the last panel on the topic of "financial exploitation," as a member of the Pennsylvania Bar Association's Elder Law Section, and because of my experience as the former head of Penn State Dickinson's Elder Protection Clinic.
+[UPDATE: Here's a link to my written testimony, submitted in advance of hearing.]
 Other speakers included representatives of the Pennsylvania Bankers Association; community banks; credit unions; and from Area Agencies on Aging that are charged with investigation of reports of suspected abuse.
 A particularly strong speaker was Linda Mill, a certified financial examiner and former banker, who is now the investigations manager for Temple University's Institute on Protective Services.